This section provides highlights of Cities Alliance's global programme portfolio.

 JWP on Cities and the Global Agendas

-The Cities Alliance in 2014 established its first-ever Joint Work Programme focused on advocacy to create and deliver a common set of priority messages to inform and influence the Post 2015 Agenda in preparation for Habitat III.
+Between 2014 - 2018 Cities Alliance established its first-ever Joint Work Programme focused on advocacy to create and deliver a common set of priority messages to inform and influence the Post 2015 Agenda.

 The JWP participated in global negotiations as a coherent, dedicated group with a strong voice in support of the important role cities play in sustainable development.
 It supported the successful global advocacy movement to include SDG11 in the 2030 Agenda and to recognise the importance of the local level in Agenda.